Fort De Soto Fort De Soto Park

 The fort was deactivated in 1923.

-Remains of bake ovens
+Remains of fort Dade bake ovens

 This is the remains of the fort's bake ovens.